-Ketamine is a dissociative/hypnotic agent historically used for anesthesia; however, in the 1980s, its analgesic properties were discovered and described leading to its increased use in pain management.
-A significant amount of data on the use of ketamine for management of pain in the perioperative setting currently exists.
-In this setting, ketamine has been shown to be a safe and effective treatment option, although optimal dosing strategies have yet to be established.
-In addition, controversy remains on which surgery type would benefit most from the use of ketamine as a component of multi-modal pain therapy.
+Ketamine is a dissociative/hypnotic agent historically used for anesthesia.
+In the 1980s, its analgesic properties were discovered, and significant data now exists on its use in pain management in the perioperative setting.
+Ketamine has been shown to be a safe and effective treatment for perioperative pain, although optimal dosing strategies and efficacy for individual surgical subpopulations have yet to be established.